-To determine the exposure of the obligor to the risk of money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction, the obligor must be aware of each business segment where the threat of money laundering or terrorist financing could arise, i.e., it must assess its vulnerability to the threat.
+To determine the exposure of the obligor to the risk of money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction, the obligor must be aware of each business segment where the threat of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction could arise, i.e., it must assess its vulnerability to the threat.
 It is necessary to identify risks at all management levels, from the operational level to the top management, and to involve all employees of the obligor in this process.